 - Your permanent teeth may lose so much support that either they fall out or need to be removed forever.

-- This third and the final; stage of gum disease is irreversible.
+- This third and final stage of gum disease is irreversible.